arno-di-loreto/apihandyman.io/_posts/2020-02-03-api-toolbox-jq-and-openapi-part-2.md

 ## Managing modules locations

+<asciinema-player poster="npt:1:20" title="Managing JQ modules location" author="Arnaud Lauret"  rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-2/module-location.cast"></asciinema-player>

-The following listings shows different ways of managing reusable modules (and functions) with JQ (see [modules](https://stedolan.github.io/jq/manual/#Modules) in the JQ's documentation for a complete description of what can be done).
+The following listings shows different ways of managing reusable modules location with JQ (see [modules](https://stedolan.github.io/jq/manual/#Modules) in the JQ's documentation for a complete description of what can be done).

-The following listing show a first command done inside the `jq-and-openapi` folder.
+It starts by a a first command done inside the `jq-and-openapi` folder.
 It simply returns the first operation's summary of the `demo-api-openapi.json` file using the `oas_operations[0]` filter composed of the `oas_operations` function and the `[]` array filter.
 As you can see, there's no need to create a JQ file to use a module, just use the `include` directive in the `'<filter>'` argument on the command line.
 Then we go a level up, and obviously redoing the same exact command does not work anymore: the `module-openapi.jq` cannot be found in the current folder as it is in the `jq-and-openapi` one.